aldryn/aldryn-docs/docs/tutorial/files-and-images.rst

 Locate the image you added to the Filer earlier, and hit its thumbnail icon there.

+.. todo:: an image for the file's thumbnail icon in the Filer

 Now you can edit the file's settings, such as ``Name``, ``Description`` and ``Author`` - change them appropriately.

 Choose the image's *focus point* - the point around which any cropping will occur - by dragging the red circle in the image pane.

+.. todo:: an image for the focus point

 This helps ensure for example that however a portrait is cropped, the subject's head will not be chopped off.
 If your image doesn't have a particular focus point, leave the circle in the middle of